Fairbanks North Star Borough Court Records

 Requesting Probate Records

-To obtain copies of probate case documents, submit a completed TF-311 FBKS request form to the Clerk of the Superior Court.
-Requests can be made in person during regular business hours, or submitted by email to 4FArecords@akcourts.gov, by fax to (907) 452-9330, or by mail to 101 Lacey Street, Fairbanks, AK 99701.
+To get copies of probate case documents, submit a completed TF-311 FBKS request form to the Clerk of the Superior Court.
+You can submit in person during regular business hours, or send it by email to 4FArecords@akcourts.gov, by fax to (907) 452-9330, or by mail to 101 Lacey Street, Fairbanks, AK 99701.

 Public Administrators